FiammaMuscari/analizer/README.md

 yarn install
 ```

-This runs the analizer.ts file using tsx, allowing you to:
+This runs the analyzer.ts file using tsx, allowing you to:

 - View keys used in code vs those present in en.json and es.json